 Governance is about promoting fairness, transparency and accountability by clearly setting out the framework that we use to manage and invest our superannuation funds to maximise benefits and act in best interests of members and beneficiaries.

-Our governance framework is outlined in the following policies:
+Our governance approach is outlined in the following policies:

 - Fit and proper policy [PDF 220 KB]